What Is a Mortgage Interest Rate?

 The Difference a Lender Makes

-Rates also vary by lender, which is why it’s always important to shop around when looking for a mortgage.
+Rates also vary by lender, which is why it’s always important to shop around for the best mortgage lender.
 Each lender has its own overhead and operating costs and thus has to charge differently in order to make a profit.

 To make sure you’re getting the best rate, you can either apply with several lenders at once or go to a mortgage broker, who can do the shopping for you.
 Brokers can often find lower rates thanks to their industry connections and access to wholesale pricing.

 Regardless of which route you choose, make sure you’re comparing the full loan estimate— closing costs included—to accurately see who’s pricing is more affordable.

 How Mortgage Rates Impact House Prices

 Mortgage rates don’t directly impact home prices, but they do influence housing supply—which plays a big role in pricing.
 As mortgage rates rise, existing homeowners are less likely to list their properties and enter the market.
 This creates a dearth of for-sale properties, driving demand up and prices with them.

 When rates are low, homeowners are more comfortable selling their properties.
 This sends inventory up and turns the market in the buyer’s favor—meaning more options and more negotiating power.